Digitally sign your software and code with a trusted Code Signing Certificate

 What is the difference between a Standard Code Signing Certificate and a Certificate with Extended Validation ?

 Code Signing Certificates with Extended Validation (EV) are subject to a very strict validation process and must be stored on a hardware token.
 EV certificates can only be issued for companies that are registered in a commercial register.
-In addition to maximum security due a hardware token, EV certificates also immediately enable reputation with Microsoft Smartscreen.
+In addition to maximum security due a hardware token, only EV certificates enable immediate reputation with Microsoft SmartScreen.
 This is a great benefit especially for software startups that do not yet have high download rates.

 Important steps for a smooth validation process

 During configuration, the private key and the Certificate Signing Request (CSR) are automatically created.
-Currently, only the Firefox browser fully supports automated creation.
-Please use a current version of the Firefox browser throughout the whole configuration process !
+Please use Internet Explorer 11 (or Safari on Mac) for the whole configuration process !
+Other browsers (e.g. Edge, Chrome, Opera, etc.) are not supported.

 Since a Code Signing Certificate confirms the identity of the signer, the Certificate Authority must be able to validate your data through a trusted 3rd party source.
 The Certificate Authority will check the following details: